If you’re taking the Palma de Mallorca to Barcelona ferry, this blog post has all the information that you’ll need!

 Leaving the picturesque coastline of Palma, punctuated by the majestic cathedral, and sailing over the Balearic Sea, the Mallorca to Barcelona boat trip is an unmissable experience.

 You’ll end your journey in the buzzing city of Barcelona, the capital of Catalonia and the second-largest city in Spain.

-Famous for its quirky architecture and chilled-out beaches, Barcelona is a fantastic jumping point to see more of Spain by rail or venture toward the French border.
+Known for its world-famous landmarks including La Sagrada Familia and Las Ramblas and chilled-out beaches, Barcelona is a fantastic jumping point to see more of Spain by rail or venture toward the French border.

 You could take a flight between the two, of course – but where’s the adventure in that?
 The ferry is affordable, comfortable and beautiful.
 Here’s everything you need to know.

 Reasons to take the Palma de Mallorca to Barcelona ferry

 First, why would anyone choose to take a seven-hour boat to Barcelona, when there are cheap plane tickets with a flight time of only 50 minutes?!

 It’s an experience!